Lions, Dinosaurs and Bears, Oh My! Binder Park Zoo Opens May 1, 2025

 1 – Visit Wild Africa

-The Wild Africa exhibit in Binder Park Zoo is a massive, beautiful space and is home to many of our favorite animals.
+The Wild Africa exhibit in Binder Park Zoo is a massive, beautiful space home to many of our favorite animals.

 If you’re visiting on a weekend or holiday, we recommend coming here FIRST and then visiting the rest of the zoo.
-The lines for the Wilderness Tram can fill quickly, leaving you to wait for the next one (or two) to arrive.
+The Wilderness Tram lines can fill quickly, leaving you to wait for the next one (or two) to arrive.

 No detail is spared in Zuri National Park in Wild Africa.
 Here you’ll find safari jeeps, huts and other artifacts to add to your experience.